 In Brazil, the harvesting process of Ipe wood is controlled by the Brazilian government to insure legal and sustainable harvesting of these natural resources.
 The two widely accepted methods to establish legal chain of custody are:

-- IBAMA /SEMA – a comprehensive chain of custody methodology that also insures that eco-harvesting principles using satellite and GPS Technology are followed throughout all levels of the supply chain from the forest project where the Ipe is harvested to the port of export.
+IBAMA /MMA – The Brazilian government's environmental agency which creates a comprehensive chain of custody methodology to further enforce compliance with eco-harvesting principles using satellite and GPS Technology.
+All levels of the supply chain are followed from the forest project where the Ipe is harvested to the port of export.